 One of the smeared shapes looming nearest him speaks.
 It has Duke Corfolk’s gruff voice.
 “It’s over, Art.
 If you’ve any words, now’s the time for them.”

 “Yes,” Tomas Contzen said at night under a midspring moon, “Duke Corfolk, your oldest friend, betrayed you.
 Yes, the Duke of Stars, your very own brother, betrayed you.
 And for what?
 A love-match?
 Were you not king?
 Was the choice of love not yours to make?
 But Majesty, neither Corfolk’s nor your brother’s betrayal would have been of the least moment was there not a rival faction for them to join—and no such faction would exist in Angeral had your lord father not claimed the crown as his birthright, as your birthright, all those years ago.”

 His vision begins to clear.
 It is Rikard and Nicolas standing over him.
 Odd that he can think of them in such familiar terms, even now.
 Rikard Black, Duke of Corfolk, his oldest friend.
 Nicolas Astargent, Duke of Stars, one of his brothers.

 The kingmaker and the kinslayer.

-No, the Irathic was right, Artur thought, we are all kinslayers…
+No, the Irathic was right, Artur thinks, we are all kinslayers…

-He did and he did not.
-The voice of the priest of the Twelve-Pointed Star whispered through him, words that flickered like sheet lightning in the high places of his awareness.
+He does and he does not.
+The voice of the priest of the Twelve-Pointed Star whispers through him, words that flicker like sheet lightning in the high places of his awareness.

 “You are eager to say that yes, of course I’m right—but that I overlook the fact that your lord father would need have taken no such measures had Geoffrey of Arnos not usurped the throne from Brandon II.
-But Majesty, that was six decades ago.
+But Majesty, that was, what, six decades ago?
 How far back shall we trace the lines of legitimacy?
 The Greatheart himself, your most revered forebear, was a usurper…

 “Either we all have a right to exist, or none of us does.”